aapokiiso/toulouse-2024/README.md

-Image feed for a cycling trip in Korea in 2023.
+Image feed for a bike tour from Frankfurt to Toulouse in 2024.

+Based on my previous [Korea 2023 repo](https://github.com/aapokiiso/korea-2023).

 ## Development